 - Have you given information to staff on how to travel to and from work safely, including walking, cycling, public transport and avoiding car sharing if possible and reducing risks if it does happen?
-Visit GOV.UK for details about safer travel
+Visit the GOV.UK website for details about safer travel.

 - Are staff aware of their responsibilities with regards to self isolating should they or a member of their household develop symptoms?